 About the 2024 Monthly Project Planner Pages

-Recently those large notebooks have not been working well for me as they have become a notebook full of unorganized random notes and scribbles, for this reason, I’ve begun transitioning to a more project-based system.
+Recently those large notebooks have not been working well for me as they have become a notebook full of unorganized random notes and scribbles; for this reason, I have transitioned to a more project-based system.

 Soo…. since I was designing a set of project planners for myself in the new year, I thought I might as well share those with you too!

-These project planner pages are designed specifically to help you plan, manage & complete your sewing, craft, and quilting projects through the year.
+These project planner pages are designed specifically to help you plan, manage & complete your sewing, craft, and quilting projects throughout the year.

 What exactly is in the Printable Monthly Project Planners?

-This is the system I am using for myself this year.
-I have a lot of experience planning and executing projects on a timeline.
+This is the system I am using for myself.
+Due to my job, I have a lot of experience planning and executing projects on a timeline.

-I constantly have to get projects finished with a set deadline and I have learned over the years how to “get stuff done”.
+I constantly have to finish projects with a set deadline, and I have learned how to “get stuff done” over the years.
 I’m sharing the knowledge I’ve gained from doing that with you.

 The idea behind these planning pages is that you print out ONE set a month.
 Each month has 7 pages.
 You can print as many or as few of each specific page as you want.
 It all just depends on what you’re working on that month.